travis-ci/docs-travis-ci-com/user/languages/scala.md

 For Scala projects, `env`, `scala`, and `jdk` can be given as arrays to construct a build matrix.

+## Environment Variable

+The version of Scala a job is using is available as:

+    TRAVIS_SCALA_VERSION

 ## Examples

 * [twitter/scalding](https://github.com/twitter/scalding/blob/master/.travis.yml)